klinquist/tf-aws-s3-cf-template/README.md

 2. Configuring *authoritative name servers* for your website.
 This tells the internet "Which server is responsible for the *phone book* for this domain name?"
     * A phone book (DNS) with a DNS provider must exist.
     * Your domain registrar needs to know which DNS provider to use for your domain.
-3. You must populate that phone book (DNS) with entries like "www" (what is the IP address that a browser should query when someone types www.domainname.com?)
+3. Populating that phone book (DNS) with entries like "www" (what is the IP address that a browser should query when someone types www.domainname.com?)
-4. Finally, you must have the website hosted somewhere (html files and images stored on a computer that is internet accessible and running 24/7)
+4. Hosting the website somewhere (html files and images stored on a computer that is internet accessible and running 24/7)

 Many companies offer all of these parts - or some combination of parts (squarespace, wix, etc).
 However, you rarely have full control over each, and they tend to be expensive!

-This project is meant to be a starting point for people who:
+**This project is meant to be a starting point for people who:**

-* Want to write their own HTML/CSS/JS (or use templates)
+* Want to write their own HTML/CSS/JS or use:
+  * Jekyll/Hugo or similar: Static site generators
+  * Vue/ReactJS or similar: Javascript frameworks
 * Want to learn more about DNS and infrastructure as code
 * Want to learn more about Amazon Web Services
+* Want to learn more about CI/CD and GitHub Actions
 * Want to host a website for as little money as possible
+* Want to extend this project to include other AWS resources for dynamic sites (e.g. serverless functions, databases, etc)

+**This project is NOT ideal for people who:**

+* Want to run Wordpress, Drupal, or another SQL and PHP based CMS.